dsp2003/clef/README.md

 Starting from Version 6, CLeF also incorporates work by other awesome people.
 See the full list of mods and their authors at the end of the description.

+Note though THIS IS NOT A MODPACK, as the merged mods are not simply copy-pasted, but rebalanced, rearranged and tightly integrated with the rest of the content, hence they WILL CONFLICT WITH ORIGINAL MODS.

 Frequently Asked Questions
 --------------------------